Franchise Costs Explained

 The Franchise Fee

-The franchise fee or cost is the initial fee you pay to the franchisor to own and operate a franchise within their system.
+The franchise initial fee is the fee you pay to the franchisor to own and operate a franchise within their system.
 In other words, it’s sort of like a cover charge to enter a particular franchise system and receive all the benefits and support that go along with that system.
 The franchise fee covers all the work your franchisor has done and will continue to do regarding developing the brand and saving you from many roadblocks that come with starting a business by yourself.

 Real Estate and Property Investments